 - To turn ON: Insert a battery and completely close the battery door. - To turn OFF: Open the battery door until the battery is no longer touching the battery contacts.

-Your hearing aid has a Power-On delay and may require a few seconds to power on.
-You may hear a tone series indicating that your hearing aid is fully powered on.
+Your instrument has a Power-On delay and may require a few seconds to power on.
+You may hear a tone series indicating that your device is fully powered on.

 Volume Control

 Automatic Volume Control